Booking Inspections During Covid-19 Alert Level 2

 - pre-wrap – where structure is to be enclosed

 - pre-lining – plumbing or when timber has to have a specified moisture content

 - post-lining but before plaster stopping – firewalls and bracing walls

 - a final inspection to confirm all work as complete

 In addition to the inspections by Council inspectors, inspections may be required by specialists including structural, geotechnical and fire engineers.
 You will need to liaise directly with your specialist about the inspections he/she will need to make.
 Your specialist may not be able to give you the required Producer Statement if you have failed to arrange for inspections at the appropriate times.

 For Restricted Building Work (RBW) you must notify Council in writing of the Licensed Building Practitioner(s) (LBPs) who will be doing the work before you can book the first inspection.
 (If you filled them in on the building consent application form in the first instance and they have not changed you are able to book an inspection.)

 Key Personnel and Licenced Building Practitioners Form

-Please give us at least one working day's notice to book an inspection.
 Phone (03) 440 0056 to arrange an inspection.
-The more notice you can give us the better.
-Due to the size of the Central Otago District, our building inspectors are only in some areas on certain days of the week (e.g. Roxburgh and surrounding areas we visit on a Wednesday and the Maniototo we visit on Tuesdays and Thursdays).
+Please note that the more notice you can give us the better, as inspection capability vary as the demand for inspections vary.
+We need a minimum of 48 hours notice, but are currently booking inspections a week out.
+Due to the size of the Central Otago district, our building inspectors are only in some areas on certain days of the week (e.g. Roxburgh and surrounding areas we visit on a Wednesday and the Maniototo we visit on Tuesdays and Thursdays).